Is it to soon to think about Halloween?

 One of the neatest hikes I ever took as a Girl Scout leader was a hike through the woods at night.
 It was organized by one or our county park systems.
 As we hiked in the dark we were introduced to different nocturnal animals and learned the differences between the whos and hoots of different owls.

-Check in with your local park systems to see what kind of nighttime spooky hikes exists in your area.
+Check in with your local park systems to see what kind of nighttime spooky hikes or other Halloween activities exists in your area.
 If none do, then plan for a walk through your local park and have the kids try to identify all the spooky sounds.

 Exchange Halloween Cards